 Contact Our Foot Doctors Today

 If you have painful, irritating (or even just unsightly) warts, please contact our office today to schedule an appointment.
-Most plantar wart treatments are covered by many insurances.
+Most plantar wart treatment is covered by many insurances.

 Foot Healthcare Associates Best Surgeons & podiatrists providing foot and ankle treatment and surgery to all patients in all areas including but not limited to Livonia, Northville, Farmington, Farmington Hills, West Bloomfield, Redford, Westland, Garden City, Dearborn Heights, Canton, Plymouth, Wayne, Novi, Southfield, Bingham Farms, Walled Lake, Wixom, Commerce, Milford, Highland, White Lake, Waterford, South Lyon, Brighton, Howell, Whitmore Lake, Lyon Twp, Oak Park, Royal Oak, Ferndale, Hazel Park, Madison Heights, Clawson, Centerline, Lathrup Village, Detroit, Berkley, Birmingham, Bloomfield Hills, Bloomfield Twp, Troy Pontiac, Rochester Hills and all other Metro Detroit areas.